yagna-bork/Interpreter/README.md

-# Interpreter for non-negative calculations
+# Interpreter for non-negative arithmetic

 This interpreter allows you to write code that performs addition, multiplication, order of operations, parenthesis, function definition and function calling with arguments for non-negative integers